All-Purpose Joint Compound

 Lightweight compound weighs about 35% less than regular all-purpose.
 The difference is air bubbles mixed into the formula.
 Same bucket size, much easier to lift.

 Price runs a couple dollars higher.
 You're looking at $11 to $15 for a 4.5-gallon bucket.
-Neighbor Dave swears by the lightweight stuff exclusively.
+Neighbor Greg swears by the lightweight stuff exclusively.
 He's got a bad shoulder from a car accident twenty years ago, so the weight matters to him.

 The real advantage isn't the bucket weight though.
 Lightweight sands beautifully.
 Almost too easy.
 I've accidentally sanded through to the tape more than once because the stuff comes off so smooth.